migfernandes01/wasm-json-tree-viewer/README.md

 # Description

-This project was made for a competition where the goal was to build a JSON tree viewer
+This project was developed for a [competition](https://github.com/codante-io/rinha-frontend) that tasked participants with creating a JSON tree viewer, all while adhering to the constraint of not using server-side processing.

+## Stack

+The application is built using a HTML, JavaScript, and WebAssembly (WASM).
+The WASM binary was build using Go.

+## Results

+I was able to visualize all the files (including the 200MB one that I wasn't able to push into github).
+Beyond the results, this was a fun project and it was my first time using wasm.

 ## File structure